ci-bonfire/Sprint/readme.md

 * (Done) Simple, GUI-less cron controller that can be used through standard crontab or scheduled tasks.
 * (Done) Settings library for maintaining system-wide settings, either in the database, config files, or a combination.
 * (Authentication Done) Simple, but expandable, Auth system
-* Email Queue system allows for very flexible email generations and sending.
+* (Done) Email Queue system allows for very flexible email generations and sending.
 * Code Builder with simple generators in place, but fully customizable and easy to add your own.